smnkrt/hash_mangler/README.md

 JSON.parse(json, object_class: OpenStruct)
 ```

-This way a `NoMethodError` will be raised instead of returning `nil` when method name does not comply with
+This way a `NoMethodError` will be raised instead of returning `nil` when method name does not comply with hash key value.

 ## Contributing